Whether you think you can do or think you can’t, you’re right

-Before I was due to move into my flat, we came up with a few ideas we could do together.
+Before I was due to move into my flat, we came up with a few ideas we could do together to make more memories.

 One of them was riding a bike in the morning.

-The problem was Amy was a morning person.
+The problem was that Amy was a morning person.
 I was not (although I’ve been converted since).

-On this particular day, like any other previous days, I was dragged out of my bed by exceptionally annoying Amy.
+On this particular day, like any other previous day, I was dragged out of bed by an exceptionally annoying Amy.

-She’s always full of energy in the morning jumping up and down in excitement like a 6 years old girl who got her first bike.
+She’s always full of energy in the morning, jumping up and down in excitement like a six-years-old girl who just got her first bike.

 It didn’t happen.

-By the time we entered a small but long footpath running alongside the hill, I was fully awake, beginning to enjoy the freshness of the morning.
+By the time we entered a small but long footpath running alongside the hill, I was fully awake and beginning to enjoy the freshness of the morning.